Improved log-Sobolev inequalities, hypercontractivity and uncertainty principle on the hypercube: Uncertainty principle on the hypercube

 \subsection{A similar result for Euclidean space}

-It is interesting to observe that a result in $(\mreals^n, \Leb)$ analogous to Theorem~\ref{th:uncert} follows from the sharp form of Young's inequality due to Beckner~\cite{WB75}.
-This provokes us to hypothesize that the refined hypercontractivity result on the hypercube (Theorem~\ref{th:hcb}) could play the role of the sharp Young inequality (and/or Babenko-Beckner inequality) in $\mreals^n$.
+It is interesting to observe that a result analogous to Theorem~\ref{th:uncert} in $\mreals^n$ with Lebesgue measure follows from the sharp form of Young's inequality~\cite{WB75}.
+This provokes us to hypothesize that the refined hypercontractivity result on the hypercube (Theorem~\ref{th:hcb}) could play the role of the sharp Young inequality (or Babenko-Beckner inequality~\cite{Babenko61,WB75}) in $\mreals^n$.